 6. Sonic Colors

 Sonic Colors is definitely one of the most consistent 3D Sonic games, lacking any major flaws that would make it hard for me to recommend to anyone.
 I know it gets a bad rap from Sonic fans for its story (which I'd argue isn't even that bad) and the abundance of 2D levels, but as a game, I think Colors is just really thoughtfully-designed.
 Each zone is striking and memorable thanks to their colorful environments and surreal art direction that rivals Unleashed as some of the best in the franchise, but the level design itself is also a ton of fun to replay over and over again as you unlock more Wisps and open up even more of each of the stages, and that includes the 2D stages as well.
-Colors strikes a perfect balance between being bite-sized and accessible without lacking in depth, unlike something like Forces, which makes for a rare 3D Sonic game that I actually love to get 100% in.
+I also have to praise how much more sparing the boost is in this game, you don't get Boost Wisp capsules that often which adds an element of boost management that helps Colors stand out in particular.
+Overall, I think Colors strikes a perfect balance between being bite-sized and accessible without lacking in depth, unlike something like Forces, which makes for a rare 3D Sonic game that I actually love to get 100% in.
 Colors may not have the ambition of other games in the series, but it has a strong sense of focus and knows the kind of game it wants to be: A simple, easy to hop into, pure platformer that brings Sonic back to his roots, and I think it does that well.

 5. Shadow Generations

 Shadow Generations is easily the best 3D Sonic game we've gotten since the original Generations, and a worthy followup to Shadow 05 that re-rails the titular character after years of mischaracterization.
 The level design is consistently stellar, filled with shortcuts, branching paths, and satisfying platforming.
-Shadow's movement is some of the most fluid in a 3D Sonic game, striking the best balance between boost gameplay and precision platforming we've ever seen.
+Shadow's movement is some of the most fluid in a 3D Sonic game, striking the cleanest balance between boost gameplay and precision platforming we've ever seen (even if I'd argue the boost side gets shafted a bit with how much slower this game is).
 The boss fights are cinematic and memorable, the production values are the highest we've seen in years, and the main hub redeems Frontiers' open zone concept in triumphant fashion.
 That being said, Shadow Generations isn't really its own game, it's bundled in with Sonic Generations.
 When combined, Sonic X Shadow Generations is in fact one of the best 3D Sonic experiences of all time, but on its own, Shadow Generations just feels a bit too short to fully stand on its own.
 Just one extra stage, preferably one from Shadow 05, would probably be enough to fix that.

 4. Sonic Adventure 2